monbanquet/Sylph/README.md

 ## Architecture

-The Sylph class is use to build SylphHttpClient.

-Each Sylph class is a mapping of JDK HTTP Client
+Each Sylph class is a subclass or implements a JDK HTTP Client

 | JDK                  | Sylph                    |
 | -------------------- | ------------------------ |